 7. Glacier: At the Foot of Mount Baker

-Glacier is a small community with a population of about 200, serving as the last stop before the Mount Baker Ski Area.
+Glacier is a small community with a population of about 200, serving as the last full-service community before the Mount Baker Ski Area.
 I enjoy stopping here for a warm meal or to gear up before heading into the mountains for skiing, snowboarding, or hiking in the Mt.
 Baker-Snoqualmie National Forest.

 Local businesses cater to outdoor enthusiasts, with a few eateries and shops adding to its quaint charm.
 Glacier’s seclusion stems from its location deep within the mountains, surrounded by towering forests and limited residential development.